Certora/Documentation/docs/user-guide/glossary.md

 example
 counterexample
   The terms "model", "example", and "counterexample" are used interchangeably.
-  They all refer to an assignment of values to all of the CVL variables and contract storage.
+  In the context of a CVL rule, they refer to an assignment of values to all of the CVL variables and contract storage that either violates an `assert` statement or fulfills a `satisfy` statement.
 See {ref}`rule-overview`.
+  In the context of {term}`SMT solver`s, a model is a valuation of the logical constants and uninterpreted functions in the input formula that makes the formula evaluate to `true`.

 linear arithmetic
 nonlinear arithmetic